gtaylormb/opl3_fpga/README.md

 In doing the project, I was very impressed with what the original chip designers were able to accomplish.
 They used some very clever techniques to squeeze maximum functionality out of very limited resources--particularly using the combination of an exponential lookup table and a log-sine lookup table to <a href="https://github.com/gtaylormb/opl3_fpga/blob/master/docs/opl3math/opl3math.pdf">apply gain to the sine wave without the use of multipliers</a>, and the clever use of time sharing the operator resources among 36 slots.

-Tools used are Modelsim, Vivado 2016.1, Octave (for sample analysis), and SVEditor (for SystemVerilog file editing).
+Tools used were Modelsim, Vivado 2016.1, Octave (for sample analysis), and SVEditor (for SystemVerilog file editing).

 ## Digital waveform images
 These were produced by writing the actual binary output values of the operator logic in simulation to a file and plotting them using Octave.